susam/fxyt/README.md

 In the remainder of this document, sometimes we will provide examples of stack.
-Such examples will be written using an array notation where the elements that appear on the left are at the bottom of the stack and the elements on the right are at the bottom of the stack.
+Such examples will be written using an array notation where the elements that appear on the left are at the bottom of the stack and the elements on the right are at the top of the stack.
 For example, a stack that contains (from bottom to top) the values 10, 20, 30, and 40 will be written as [10, 20, 30, 40].
 If we push 50 to this stack, we will write the resulting stack as [10, 20, 30, 40, 50].